 Being the previous A-student I was, I surely did not think I needed any of these accommodations.
 Actually, I didn’t even consider this doctor’s recommendation.
 I wanted to go through med school just like everyone else.
 I’ll admit that anatomy lab practicals were a pure struggle, histology images were nearly impossible to recall, and microbiology was no fun.
 I was definitely more fatigued than I had been previously while learning.
 The headaches at times were so unbearable I couldn’t get out of bed.
 Hell, I was already a hypochondriac before my injury, and sometimes I even freaked myself out by telling myself that my brain was re-bleeding.
 You can imagine how this year was for my parents living 1,000 miles away.

-Second year was a little more bearable.
+The second year was a little more bearable.
 I had slightly fewer headaches and the mental fatigue was mildly improving.
-Making online flashcards for the clinical courses really helped in my recall ability on exams.
-I passed all the required courses, and even earned a few A’s.
+Making online flashcards for the clinical courses really helped my recall ability on exams.
+I passed all the required courses and even earned a few A’s.
 The first two years were so densely packed with information that by April of my second year I was mentally drained.
 There was still the beast at the end: Step 1.
 We were given April and May off, except for osteopathic classes, to study, and had to take the exam by June 10.
-I wasn’t sure how to study for this, and tried what seemed like a 100 different resources.
+I wasn’t sure how to study for this and tried what seemed like 100 different resources.
 In the middle of my studying, I felt so mentally out of it that I had to take a break.